 The first edition of ‘The Skin.
 Its Care and Treatment’ states that it is following the ‘Michaud System’.
 The Michaud name gets dropped in the second edition of the book which then credits Emily Lloyd as the author.
 Coincidentally, a Mme.
 Michaud wrote beauty hints for the Chicago ‘Weekly Inter Ocean’ newspaper, covering many topics in a similar way to those dealt with in the books.

 If we accept that Mme.
-Michaud, Emily Lloyd and Ruth Maurer are one and the same person then the considerable body of information in ‘The Skin.
+Michaud, Emily Lloyd, and Ruth Maurer are one and the same person then the considerable body of information in ‘The Skin.
 Its Care and Treatment’ can be seen to have derived from a combination of Maurer’s previous writings on the subject combined with technical information provided by McIntosh Battery and Optical Company and advice from other quarters.
 Athough it seems to have been gathered over a relatively short period of time, Maurer’s knowledge of skin-care appears comprehensive – even extending to cosmetic surgery.

 How and why Maurer started writing beauty hints in the first place remains an unanswered question.
 Given her prodigious output of printed material it would seem that she had both an interest in, and talent for, the written word, and may have started out as a journalist.
 Newspapers of the time were dominated by male correspondents with women generally regulated to ‘Women’s Interests’ sections, such as social events, fashion and beauty hints, and this may have been reason behind her introduction to Beauty Culture.